wavelet2008/LRSMT/README.md

 1. Download the repo

 ## 🏫 Documentations
-- [ ] intergrate 12 speed controller
-- [ ] figure out how to use topic in a cpp file.
+- [ ] start to construct control algorithm

 ## 📎 Citation